JuliaSerrano/JuliaSerrano.github.io/_posts/2025-03-23-git-setup-guide.md

 ---
-title: Setup multiple git accounts on same machines
+title: Setup git to work with multiple hosting accounts (GitHub, GitLab, ...) on the same machine
 date: 2025-03-23 18:35:00 +0200
 categories: [Guides]
 tags: [Git, Github, Customization]
+description: Enable as many git hosting platform accounts (GitHub, GitLab, Azure DevOps, ...) as wanted in a single machine.
+Use custom aliases to distinguish between clients.
 ---

 ## Introduction